VirtusLab/scala-cli/website/docs/commands/run.md

 scala-cli Hello.scala hi.sc --main-class hi
 ```

-If you application only defines a single main class, you can just omit `--main-class`.
+If your application only defines a single main class, you can just omit `--main-class`.

 ## Custom JVM